pyeventsourcing/eventsourcing/docs/topics/process.rst

 Reliability is the most important concern in this section.
-A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by sudden terminations of the process, happening at any time.
+A process is considered to be reliable if its product is entirely unaffected (except in being delayed) by sudden a termination of the process happening at any time.

 The only trick is remembering that, in general, production is determined